Venezuela travel guide

 Avoid public transport.
 A number of robberies at gunpoint have been reported on the Caracas metro.
 There are regular reports of passengers being robbed on public buses.

 You should take particular care to check the local situation ahead of any travel to Canaima National Park and the Gran Sabana area of Bolívar State.
 Occasionally, protests by locals have led to the closure (sometimes for days) of Canaima airport and main roads (eg parts of Road 10 between El Callao and the Brazilian border).
-There are shortages of fuel and other essentials across almost all of the country.
+Some shortages of fuel and other essentials exist across parts of the country.

 There have been reports of bribes being solicited by authorities at Maiquetia (Caracas) International Airport.
 Normal check-in for flights is 2-3 hours in advance.
-Police and immigration checks can be lengthy.
+Police and immigration checks can be lengthy – passengers must ensure their bags pass a drugs enforcement check just after check-in.
 Departure taxes are normally included in the price of a ticket, except at Puerto Ordaz Airport.
 Check with your airline before paying anything extra.

 Do not make any non-official payments at airports and ask for a receipt for any customs duty payments you make.
 If you bring any personal items or merchandise into the country with a total value of over US$1,000 which are considered to be “new”, you will need to pay import duty.
 Further details on import duty taxes can be found on the Venezuelan customs authority (SENIAT) website (in Spanish).